List of DC Comics characters: A: Acid Master

 Acid Master (Phillip Master) is a character appearing in American comic books published by DC Comics.
 Created by Jim Shooter and Wayne Boring, he first appeared in Action Comics #348 (March 1967).

 He is a chemist and saboteur who allied with forces behind the Iron Curtain.

 Acid Master in other media

 Acid Master appears in The Flash episode "Failure is an Orphan", portrayed by John Gillich.
 This version is an acid-generating metahuman.

+Alchemist

+Alchemist is the name of two characters in DC Comics.

 Aerie

 The Aerie, is a character, a terrorist in the DC Comics universe.
 They are gender non-binary.
 They first appeared in Suicide Squad (vol. 6) #1 (February 2020), and were created by Tom Taylor and Bruno Redondo.

 Agamemno

 Agamemno is a supervillain appearing in American comic books published by DC Comics.
 He first appeared in Silver Age #1 (July 2000) during the Silver Age event, a series of Silver Age-styled one-shots of which he was the chief antagonist.
 He was created by Mark Waid.